ashishtele/ashishtele.github.io/_posts/2026-04-24-r_vs_python.md

 Here's what happened, in order:

-**2015-2019:** Python becomes the default for deep learning.
+- **2015-2019:** Python becomes the default for deep learning.
 TensorFlow, PyTorch, JAX.
 R is still doing statistics.
-**2020-2022:** LLMs explode.
+- **2020-2022:** LLMs explode.
 GPT-3, GPT-3.5.
 Python libraries dominate (transformers, litellm, langchain).
-**2023:** LangChain ships.
+- **2023:** LangChain ships.
 Suddenly everyone's building agents.
 Python has 50+ agent frameworks.
 R has... `ellmer` in beta.
-**2024-2025:** Multi-agent systems, agent swarms, autonomous workflows.
+- **2024-2025:** Multi-agent systems, agent swarms, autonomous workflows.
 Python's ecosystem is mature.
 R is catching up.

 The gap isn't accidental.
 It's the result of Python being the default for ML infrastructure for a decade.
 By the time R developers looked up from their regression models, Python had already built the entire stack.

 ## The Cultural Divide

-After working in both ecosystems for years, I've noticed something fundamental:
+After working in both ecosystems, I've noticed something fundamental:

 **Python developers** build for:
 - Scalability